RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 pecked out by doves.
 And Hansel and Gretel (children!) kill their captor by baking her in an oven.

 High-school reading lists are full of similar fare.
-Homer's Odysseus blinds Polyphemus the Cyclops by grinding out his eye with a heated stake.
-The Odyssey of Homer, Book IX, p.
-125 (S. Butcher & A. Lang transls.
-1909) ("Even so did we seize the fiery-pointed brand and whirled it round in his eye, and the blood flowed about the heated bar.
+Homer's Odysseus blinds Polyphemus the Cyclops by grinding out his eye with a heated stake &hellip; ("Even so did we seize the fiery-pointed brand and whirled it round in his eye, and the blood flowed about the heated bar.
 And the breath of the flame singed his eyelids and brows all about, as the ball of the eye burnt away, and the roots thereof crackled in the flame").
 In the Inferno, Dante and Virgil watch corrupt politicians struggle to stay submerged beneath a lake of boiling pitch, lest they be skewered by devils above the surface.
 And Golding's Lord of the Flies recounts how a schoolboy called Piggy is savagely murdered *by other children* while marooned on an island.

-This is not to say that minors' consumption of violent entertainment has never encountered resistance.
+This is not to say
+that minors' consumption of violent entertainment has never encountered resistance.
 In the 1800's, dime novels depicting crime and "penny dreadfuls" (named for their price and content) were blamed in some quarters for juvenile delinquency.
 See Brief for Cato Institute as *Amicus Curiae* 6-7.
 When motion pictures came along, they became the villains instead.
 "The days when the police looked upon dime novels as the most dangerous of textbooks in the school for crime are drawing to a close &hellip; They say that the moving picture machine &hellip; tends even more than did the dime novel to turn the thoughts of the easily